 Can I use the Valve Index without the Base Stations?

 No, the Valve Index headset and controllers require SteamVR Base Stations for tracking.
-They cannot function without them.
-You can use either the 1.0 or 2.0 versions of the Base Stations.
+They cannot function without them, but you can use either the 1.0 or 2.0 versions of the Base Stations.

 Is the Valve Index comfortable for people who wear glasses?